taplists/openDraught/openDraught-1.1-no-container-with-API-with-ChatFlow/readme.txt

 ◘◘◘◘

-Once Node is installed > double click openDraught to launch openDraught and launch a browser window with your taplist in it
+Once Node is installed > double click openDraught to launch openDraught which will automatically launch a browser window with your taplist in it

 ◘◘◘◘